STEM (Science, Technology, Engineering and Mathematics)

 In September 2015, we introduced STEM as a cross curricular focus.
 We have developed links with outside agencies including; UK Space Agency, Transport for London, Airbus Defense and Space; York University; Engineering Development Trust, GSK and Setpoint Hertfordshire to support our STEM provision.

 Jo Cavanagh, Assistant Headteacher oversees the STEM programme and works with a team of incredibly passionate and talented staff to provide significant opportunities for students at the school.
-In previous years we have contacted Tim Peake on the International Space Station and sent a High Altitude Balloon into near space, receiving real times data and photos of this event.
+In previous years we have contacted Tim Peake on the International Space Station, sent a High Altitude Balloon into near space, and every student involved in planting over 2,000 trees to finish Heartwood Forest.
 These are just some examples of whole-school STEM activity.
 There are numerous clubs for students to join and develop their own interests in STEM.

 Our aim is to help students develop their self-confidence, emotional intelligence and motivation through participation in the arts.